Take risks

 - Give a speech or a presentation: Commit yourself to others to do this, then plan, prepare, and practice your speech.
 Get excited for the opportunity, and do it!

 Taking risks is not about being reckless.
-It’s about taking calculated challenges to help you become more confident and enjoy your life more fully.
+It's about making an objective and fair assessment of choices to do or not do something, build your self-confidence and enjoy your life more fully.